X-rays

 Your doctor will explain why you need an X-ray and the benefits and any risks involved.
 If you have any questions, ask your doctor.

-Preparing for an X-ray
+Preparation for X-ray

-You usually have an X-ray as an out-patient procedure in the radiology or imaging department of a hospital or health clinic.
+You usually have an X-ray as an outpatient procedure in the radiology or imaging department of a hospital or health clinic.
 A health professional called a radiographer will usually carry out the X-ray.
-A dentist can carry out a dental X-ray at a dental practice.

 You don’t usually need any special preparation before an X-ray.
 You can eat and drink normally beforehand, and continue taking your usual medications.
-It’s important to let the hospital staff know before your test if there’s any chance you could be pregnant.

 Depending on which part of your body is being tested, you may need to change into a hospital gown before your X-ray.
 You may be asked to remove any jewellery too.
 You may want to consider wearing clothes that will be easy to remove and leaving jewellery at home.

-When they’re ready to take the X-ray, your radiographer will need to stand behind a screen.
+When they are ready to take the X-ray, the operator will stand behind a screen, cover, or in a different room.
 They’ll still be able to see and hear you at all times.
-They may need to take more than one X-ray, or X-rays at different angles.
-During the X-ray you’ll need to keep still.
+They may need to take more than one X-ray, or X-rays at different angles or in different positions.
+During the X-ray itself, you’ll need to keep still.
 Sometimes you’ll be asked to take a deep breath and hold it for a few seconds.
 You won’t feel anything while you’re having the X-ray.
-You’ll usually be able to go home or back to work straight after your X-ray.

 There is always some level of risk with any medical test or procedure.
-But X-rays are generally considered to be very safe and the potential risks very low.
+But X-rays are generally considered to be very safe and the potential risks are very low.

 Children and X-rays